Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)
+- BUG (Alban): The shortcut key for switching the active connection point doesn't work with group parts
+- BUG (Alban): Rotate a group part and Delete a group part is not fully working (should remove Count == 1 in the code)

 Bug fixed in 1.7.0.0:
 - NEW FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder).